 As an employee of the union there are certain expectations, and benefits which we have outlined for you:

 - You are expected to work a MINIMUM of 37 hours a week to fulfil your role, with the opportunity to work flexibly (provided this includes a core of 10-4pm Monday to Friday).

 - The nature of the role will require you to work some evenings and weekends (through prior arrangement).
 Working co-operatively with your fellow Officers and Students' Union employed staff

 - Attend Students' Union and University meetings that are relevant to your post (if applicable)

-- You will also be entitled to 25 days holiday plus the University’s closure days (pro rata for part time staff).
+- will also be entitled to 25 days holiday plus the University’s closure days.

 - To ensure that the organisation complies with its governing document, charity law, company law and any other relevant legislation or regulations

 - To ensure that the organisation pursues its objects as defined in its governing document